Manhattan Beach Adopts Smoke-Free Policy for All Public Places

 Tobacco Retail Permit

 To encourage responsible retailing of tobacco products and electronic cigarettes in Manhattan Beach, the City Council adopted the Tobacco Retail Ordinance (PDF) on December 1, 2015.
 This policy became effective on January 1, 2016.
 The intent of the Tobacco Retail Ordinance is to protect public health, and encourage responsible retailing of tobacco products and electronic cigarettes in Manhattan Beach.
-The ordinance requires that all tobacco retailers obtain a tobacco retail permit from the City and discontinue the sale of some flavored tobacco or electronic cigarette products.
-Menthol, mint, spearmint and wintergreen flavors will still be allowed to be sold to customers who are legally allowed to purchase these products.
+The ordinance requires that all tobacco retailers obtain a tobacco retail permit from the City.
 Retailers will not be allowed to obtain a permit if they are within 500 feet of a school.